mrijntjes/MRI.Microcharts.Maui/README.md

 Depends on SkiaSharp 3.119.1 (is 16KB page compatible!)

+## NuGet package

+1. Search for the following package: Lemathieu.Microcharts.Maui

-## How to use
+## Or use manualy by attaching project

 1. Add the Microcharts.Maui project (Not the Microcharts base project!) to your App project

 2. Go to your App project and add a project reference.
 The Microcharts.Maui project is shown.

 3. follow the official instructions of [Github](https://www.nuget.org/packages/Microcharts.Maui) or [whatch the video of Houssem Dellai:](https://www.youtube.com/watch?v=tmymWdmf1y4)

-## NuGet package

-1. Search for the following package: Lemathieu.Microcharts.Maui